How soon will I see results?

 Many cases respond quickly to the treatment and achieve long-term results within the first few treatments.
 However, each case is different and some patients require additional treatment.

 Bloating, cramping, reflux, heartburn, gas, diarrhea, nausea, runny nose, sneezing, congestion, post-nasal drip, itchy watery eyes, coughs, wheezing, shortness of breath, red, scaly or itchy rashes, blisters with oozing and crusting, dry leathery skin areas, hives, itchy skin, hyperactivity, mood swings, headaches, fatigue, tiredness, chemical sensitivities, reactions to the sun, any negative reaction to harmless substances

 The number of sessions required depends on the number of items causing a reaction.
 For example, a patient who reacts to five families of substances (dairy, wheat, corn, animal dander and pollen) may require between 5 to 12 sessions to relieve the symptoms or resolve a condition.

 How much does it cost?

-The initial visit is $125 and follow up visits are $80.
+The initial consultation and testing is $129 and individual allergy treatments are $90.
 We accept all major credit cards, personal checks and cash.
 Financing is available including a 12 month no interest payment plan.
 If you have an HSA or flex spending plan, the treatments will most likely be covered under that plan.